FuelLabs/sway/docs/slides/encoding.md

 ---

 - How it works for contracts?
-  - Callers POV
+  - Caller POV
-  - Callee POV
+  - Contract being called POV
-- **Interlude**: Why even encode?
+- **Interlude**: Why even encode the data?
-  - API versus ABI
-- How it works for
+- Encoding for
+    - scripts
-    - scripts/predicates
+    - predicates
-    - receipts
+    - receipts (logs)
+    - configurables

 ---

-# How it works? (caller's POV)
+# How it works? (caller POV)

 At some point, someones calls a contract: